Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 16,069, 5,749 total housing units (homes and apartments), and a median house value of $883,239, Port Washington house prices are not only among the most expensive in New York, Port Washington real estate also is some of the most expensive in all of America.
+With 16,069 people, 5,713 houses or apartments, and a median cost of homes of $877,463, Port Washington house prices are not only among the most expensive in New York, Port Washington real estate also is some of the most expensive in all of America.

-Relative to New York, our data show that Port Washington's latest annual appreciation rate is higher than 60% of the other cities and towns in New York.
+Relative to New York, our data show that Port Washington's latest annual appreciation rate is lower than 90% of the other cities and towns in New York.

 |Value Relative to Nation||Value Relative to State|